|

 Provided, nevertheless, That each town now incorporated, not having one hundred and fifty ratable polls, may elect one representative; but no place shall hereafter be incorporated with the privilege of electing a representative, unless there are within the same one hundred and fifty ratable polls.

-Now, there is a drafting issue when a population of between 8 million and 10 million is reached2.
+Now, there is a drafting issue in Madison's Article when a population of between 8 million and 10 million is reached2.
 This error creates an irreconcilable logical inconsistency between the maximum and minimum House size- not at all surprising, as it appears most legislators did not full grasp this most complex amendment's implications.
-But after the county grows to ten million and the error is irrelevant, the number of Representatives "R" increase roughly as the square root3 of US population "P", divided by 10:
+But after the county grows past ten million and the error is irrelevant, the number of Representatives "R" increase roughly as the square root3 of US population "P", divided by 10:

 - 100 )

 where this equation applies just as each new tier of representatives is mandated.
-The amendment left it up to Congress to devise an allocation between tiers, but assuming they chose to use this formula between iterations, in a country with 350 million people, there would be 1,773 Representatives, compared to 7,000 with a district population cap of 50,000.
-(Note today the number of congressional districts is fixed by statute at 435.
-Or about 750,000 people per Representative.)
+The amendment left it up to Congress to devise an allocation between tiers, but assuming they chose to use this formula between iterations (as Kyvig hoped), in a country with 350 million people, there would be 1,773 Representatives, compared to 7,000 with a district population cap of 50,000.

 Try4 this calculator: